 4. Singapore Flyer (Ferris Wheel):

 The Singapore Flyer is the country’s iconic Ferris wheel and is Asia’s largest Giant Observation Wheel at 165 meters in height.
 It was the world’s tallest Ferris wheel until the High Roller was built in Las Vegas, USA.
 One single rotation on the Flyer lasts 37 minutes.
+Tip: Ride the Flyer at sunset to see the city by day and night!

 3. Marina Bay (Merlion + Fullerton Hotel):